Cmoconnor0823/MongoDBPratice/README.md

 # MongoDBPratice
-This follows a tutorial I found to create a simple to do list with mongodb
+This follows this https://youtu.be/CyTWPr_WwdI tutorial I found to create a simple to do list with mongodb